What’s the key to FMLA compliance at any organization? Consistent and equitable administration of the law, backed by clear and accurate documentation.

 A successful leave system leverages the information in these systems to enhance and manage compliance and decision support, ensuring that the leave team has access to all necessary data in a timely way!

-Supervisors are on the front lines with employees, so it’s important to provide them with tools to help guide employees through the process.
-This may be a software tool that enables them to request leave on behalf of an employee or a centralized knowledge base with company policies and processes (ex. how to report an absence).
+Supervisors are on the front lines with employees, so it’s important to provide them with tools to help guide employees through the process and knowledge to understand employee rights and employee eligibility.
+This may done be through a software tool that enables them to request leave on behalf of an employee or a centralized knowledge base with company policies and processes (ex. how to report an absence).

 On the front lines, technology can also help you:

-It goes without saying that employers must ensure the right leave information is communicated to employees at the right time.
+It goes without saying that employers must ensure the right leave information is communicated to employees at the right time, as employee/employer notification responsibilities and due dates are clearly outlined by the legislation itself.
 But a successful leave management program will go beyond the mandatory correspondence to promote better employee engagement in the leave process.

 For instance, some employers send employees who are on leave regular letters explaining key details of their entitlement draw and ensuring that the employee does not feel forgotten.